- Where do I apply?

 What else do I need to tell them?

 The Town should give you a form with questions.
-If they do not have a form, you can get one from Pine Tree Legal Assistance.
+If they do not have a form, you can get one here and print it.
 If you contact us, we will mail you one.

 On the form, you will be asked to list your: